jereklas/fobx/packages/core/README.md

 ## TODO List

 1. `observableObject` needs to handle property add + delete?
-1. Need to fix ID generations to work with global state instead of instance state.
-1. Need to publish initial packages.
-   1. figure out what bundles need to be included.
 1. Find and address any `TODO:` comments in the code.

 ## Notes